Quick Deployment Environment (QDE)

 How much time does this save?

 Typically, setting up a proper Chocolatey Central Management server and any accompanying infrastructure takes somewhere between 1-5 days, even when you have everything you need to get started.
 Setting up a new piece of infrastructure can be pretty cumbersome, we know.
 The QDE contains pretty much everything you need to get started in a single image, all ready to go.
-At most, it should only take a couple of hours to get everything ready to go from there.
+Depending on download speeds and extent to which your environment is standardized to the ones the image is built on, it can potentially take as little as an hour or two to get up-and-running.

 What if we're already a C4B customer?